Detect and fix rare cases where the primary ENI does not serve default traffic

-In recent testing, an interesting scenario appeared when launching EC2 instances with multiple ENIs: the primary ENI (device index 0) does not serve default network traffic.
-This occurs in approximately 1 out of 10,000 launches.
-In our use case, we must ensure that default traffic routes through the primary ENI.
+During testing, we encountered a rare scenario when launching EC2 instances with multiple ENIs: the primary ENI (device index 0) does not serve default network traffic.
+This occurs in approximately 1 out of 10,000 launches (0.01%).

-This post demonstrates how to detect and fix the issue in the following simplified environment:
+This post demonstrates how we detected and fixed the ENI out-of-order issue in a simplified environment with:

-- Customized Amazon Linux 2023 (AL2023) AMIs that do not use predictable network interface names
+- Customized Amazon Linux 2023 (AL2023) AMIs without predictable network interface names

 - Two ENIs